Bayesian Error-in-Variables Models for the Identification of Power Networks: Frequentist identification

 \subsection{Error covariance analysis}

 Let $\bar V = \frac{1}{N} \bb 1_N^\top V$ be the vector of voltage means, and $\Phi = \mc I_n \otimes (V - \bb 1_N \bar V)$ be the centered complex data matrix.
-The MLE with Gaussian noise as defined in \cref{subsec_noise_carac} being a weighted TLS estimator, expressions for its error covariance can be found in the literature \cite{huffel_tls_cov, crassidis_tls_cov}.
-For a time-variant, not identically distributed case such as \eqref{unreg_mle}, \cite{crassidis_tls_cov} proves that the error covariance $\Sigma_{\mt{MLE}}$ is equal to the inverse of the Fischer information matrix $F_{\mt{MLE}}$ written in \cite[(48)]{crassidis_tls_cov}.
+The MLE with Gaussian noise as defined in \cref{subsec_noise_carac} is a weighted TLS estimator, and therefore, expressions for its error covariance can be found in the literature \cite{huffel_tls_cov, crassidis_tls_cov}.
+For a time-varying, not identically distributed case such as \eqref{unreg_mle}, \cite{crassidis_tls_cov} proves that the error covariance $\Sigma_{\mt{MLE}}$ is equal to the inverse of the Fischer information matrix $F_{\mt{MLE}}$, for which a first order approximation can be found in \cite[(48)]{crassidis_tls_cov}.
 We adapt this expression for the complex matrix $\Phi$ using the same transformation to real numbers as for $V$ in \eqref{def_aAb}, and obtain